Dr Matthew Skinner

 Bone, dentin and enamel tissues, each, respond distinctively to developmental stressors.
 Bone mass evinces malnutrition not disease.
 Both dental tissue reduction and abnormal bone formation link to chronic infection.
 Paradoxically, reduced dentin mass signals lower survivorship while reduced enamel signals enhanced survivorship.
 Meaningful comparison of Attritional and Catastrophic assemblages necessitates recognition of developmental outcome cohorts, stratified by age at death and physiological maturity, to reveal heterogeneity of survivorship, tissue measures and lesions.

-Ortiz, A. et al. (2018).
+Ortiz, A., Bailey, S., Schwartz, G., Hublin, J. and Skinner, M. (2018).
 Evo-devo models of tooth development and the origin of hominoid molar diversity.
 Science Advances 4:1-6.The detailed anatomical features that characterize fossil hominin molars figure prominently in the reconstruction of

 their taxonomy, phylogeny, and paleobiology.
 Despite the prominence of molar form in human origins research, the